nyorain/vpp/README.md

 Note that those examples just represent one part of the library (the highest abstraction level) while there are also other not-shown parts of the library.
 The code is more some kind of concept, it just exists to show how one would do certain things with vpp.
+Some parts of the examples are more concepts and not yet fully implemented in the library!

 ## Contexts
 If you just want a vulkan context you can play around with and do not care about the exact details of